hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Login and Enable

-This stick does not have a web GUI.
+This stick does not have a web UI.
-To configure it, you must log in via `UART` or `Telnet`.
+To configure it, you must log in via `UART` or `telnet`.

-{% include alert.html content="FS.com Stick XGS-ONU-25-20NI does not have PON S/N on the label.
-(The S/N field stamped on the label is FS.com internal S/N, not PON S/N).
-In order to get it, you can either ask an FS.com sales representative or check the boot log from the UART!" alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="FS.com Stick XGS-ONU-25-20NI does not have its PON S/N on the label: the S/N field stamped on the label is FS.com's internal S/N, not the PON S/N. In order to obtain the actual PON S/N, either ask an FS.com sales representative or check the boot log from the UART!" alert="Note"  icon="svg-info" color="blue" %}

 | User                     | Password (Enable Password)                                  |
 | ------------------------ | ----------------------------------------------------------- |
 | ONU GPON Serial Number   | 8 digit HMAC-MD5 based on Uppercase ONU GPON Serial Number  |

-You can use the following form to generate login credentials:
+Use the following form to generate login credentials:

 {% include cig_password_xgspon.html password_len="8" %}

-Or you can follow this external documentation on how to [emulate the ONT in QEMU](https://github.com/YuukiJapanTech/CA8271x), so use it at your own risk.
+Or follow this external documentation on how to [emulate the ONT in QEMU](https://github.com/YuukiJapanTech/CA8271x), use at your own risk.

 UART does not ask for a login, it is possible to get a root shell without knowing the password.

 ## Root procedure
-After logging in via `telnet` or `UART`, you will first get the MiniShell with user privileges.
+After logging in via `telnet` or `UART`, you will first access the MiniShell with user privileges:
 ```
 ONT>
 ```

-The root MiniShell can be obtained by executing the `enable` command on this MiniShell.
+The root MiniShell can be accessed by executing the `enable` command on this MiniShell:
 ```
 ONT> enable
 #ONT>
 ```

-You can then switch to the Linux root shell by executing the following command:
+Switching to the Linux root shell is possible by executing the following command:

 ```
 #ONT> system/shell